jfasch/jfasch-home/trainings/log/detail/2023-10-24--Python-Advanced/index.rst

 -------------------

 All optional.
 But we should not miss the central points like Python's referencing scheme, im/mutability, memory management, typing.
+Everything's an object, alas.

 Datatypes, Datatypes
 ....................